 Extend student thinking by asking them to add another page and draw pictures of where they see themselves in the future.

 12. Send a virtual high five

-Right now most people are going above and beyond to respond to the pandemic.
-Show your appreciation with a virtual high-five.
-Has a friend connected on a regular basis, did you grandparent send something nice?
-Search for \"five\" at your Wixie home page and add text or voice narration to show you appreciate their being amazing.
+You can also search for "five" at your Wixie home page and add text or voice narration to show you appreciate their being amazing.
 Use the paint tools and Image options to decorate.

 13. Write a letter to or between characters in a story

 Taking the perspective of a character in a story can help students understand their motivations and better comprehend their response to events in a story.
-Assign a stationery template, use the Stationery backgrounds, or have students design their own.
+Assign a stationery template, use the Stationery backgrounds, or have students design their own. (template)